Ronald Acuña Jr. Preview, Player Props: Braves vs. Rockies

-On Tuesday, Ronald Acuna Jr. (.326 batting average in his past 10 games, with two doubles, a triple, two home runs, three walks and six RBI) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Peter Lambert.
+On Wednesday, Ronald Acuna Jr. (.349 batting average in his past 10 games, with two doubles, a triple, two home runs, three walks and six RBI) and the Atlanta Braves play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
 First pitch is at 8:40 PM ET.

-He collected two extra-base hits in his most recent appearance (4-for-5 with a double, a home run and five RBI) against the Rockies.
+He racked up two hits (going 2-for-5) in his last game against the Rockies.

 Ronald Acuña Jr. Game Info & Props vs. the Rockies